DevBoiAgru/DevBotAgru/README.md

 random.dog
 thecatapi.com
 openai
+reddit

+### Find all the required modules in requirements.txt

 If you have any suggestions or queries, feel free to join my discord server and let me know!